Degenerative Disk Disease

 What is degenerative disk disease?

-The disks act like cushions between those bones.
 When the cushions wear away, the bones can start to rub together.
 This contact can cause pain and other problems, such as:

 - Adult scoliosis, where the spine curves.